NeedleInAJayStack/haystack/README.md

 	sites, readErr := client.Read("site")

 ## Future Efforts
 These are enhancement ideas, in no particular order.
-Feel free to help if interested

 - Add Client ops:
     - watchSub